Frequently Asked Questions – FWA

 What is a Flexible Work Agreement?

 The agreement signed by both the employee and the supervisor, and the FWA Authority, where appropriate, that outlines the approved FWA (location and/or schedule) and the employee’s agreement to meet the same expectations in regard to their work duties, performance, attendance, availability, and other responsibilities associated with their position.
-A Flexible Work Agreement is required for any employee engaged in an FWA.
-All agreements are reviewed annually.
+A Flexible Work Agreement is required for any employee with an FWA.
+All agreements are reviewed according to department needs and must be renewed annually.

 Can an FWA be required of an employee?